kerryjiang/SuperWebSocket/Samples/D-StartBy(SuperSocket.SocketService.exe)/readme.txt

 Because SuperWebSocket is base on SuperSocket, so we can use the startup project of SuperSocket directly.
 The startup project of SuperSocket is SuperSocket.SocketService, which is either a console application, or a windows service application.

-How to get SuperSocket.SocketSerrvice?
+How to get SuperSocket.SocketService?

-SuperSocket.SocketService is included in SuperWebSocket's reference folder:
+SuperSocket.SocketService is included in SuperWebSocket's SuperSocket reference folder:
-* SuperSocket.SocketService.exe: the main assembly, either a console application, or a windows service application
+* SuperSocket.SocketService.exe: the main entrance assembly, either a console application, or a windows service application
 * InstallService.bat: the script which can insall SuperSocket.SocketService.exe as a windows service
 * UninstallService.bat: the script which can uninsall SuperSocket.SocketService.exe from the windows service list